 If you thumb through the pages of the Old Testament, you will find that Daniel was this kind of leader.
 In the middle of the book that bears his name, you find this telling statement: "Daniel began distinguishing himself...because he possessed an extraordinary spirit..."
-If you chase down the storyline of his life and leadership, you will learn a lot about this Level 5 leader who showcased an "extraordinary spirit".
-He had character that was uncompromising.
-He had convictions that were unwavering.
-And he had confidence in God that was unconditional.
+If you chase down the storyline of his life and leadership, you will learn a lot about this game-changing leader who showcased an "extraordinary spirit".
+He had character that was uncompromising; convictions that were unwavering; and confidence in his God that was unconditional.

-Now THAT, my friends, is leading with your life.
+That, my friends, is leading with your life.